ginstrom/paladin-novel/manuscript/chapter-09.md

 Throughout the valley, Gond's name echoed quietly.
 When disputes arose over work assignments, people sought his judgment.
 When questions needed answers, they turned to him.
 It seemed that Gond's mere presence was enough to calm tempers and turn anger into smiles.
 Gond found himself at the center of every decision, the focal point around which their small community revolved.

+Increasingly, people began to notice strange manifestations of some kid of power in Gond.
+One night, he had his sword out for maintenance-oiling and polishing.
+He had noticed the quality of the metal increasing gradually since his experience at the temple.

+Pell seemed to take notice too.
+"I could have sword that old pig sticker of yours was plain iron," he joked.
+"More suited for hoeing turnips than fighting.
+But that blade is pure sword-steel or I'm a three-legged mule."

+"Just proper maintenance bringing out the sword's own qualities," replied Gond.
+"You should try it on your own sword."

+"If I could turn iron into steel by oiling and polishing, I'd be fat and rich."

-As his abilities continued manifesting—calming frightened animals with a touch, sensing weather changes hours in advance—Gond took on more responsibilities.
+Gond's abilities continued to manifest in other ways as well: calming frightened animals with a touch, sensing weather changes hours in advance.
+With the authority these powers seemed to give him in the others' eyes, Gond took on more responsibilities.
 His tactical insights proved unnaturally sharp, his instincts for danger increasingly reliable.
 The community grew but remained manageable, a sense of security developing among the refugees.

-Slowly the group of refugees has grown into a community.
+Slowly the group of refugees had grown into a community.
 Each night they gathered around a communal fire and shared a meal.

 On one particularly nice evening, Gond addressed the group.
 "We've found our sanctuary."
 His voice carried quiet authority.
 "But safety isn't guaranteed.
 We must stay vigilant, ready to defend this home."